openstack/rally/doc/source/verification/overview.rst

 Historical background
 ---------------------

-Tempest, OpenStack’s official test suite, is a powerful tool for running a set of functional tests against an OpenStack cluster.
+Tempest, OpenStack's official test suite, is a powerful tool for running a set of functional tests against an OpenStack cluster.
 Tempest automatically runs against every patch in every project of OpenStack, which lets us avoid merging changes that break functionality.